An Empirical Study on Challenges for LLM Application Developers: RQ3: Challenge Taxonomy Construction

 \subsection{GPT Builder}

 To meet specific user needs, the OpenAI organization initially introduced the ChatGPT plugin, allowing developers to design plugins with various functionalities based on user requirements.
 Recently, OpenAI launched GPTs with similar functionality.
 However, due to their later release, there are fewer posts related to GPTs.
-Although OpenAI has deprecated plugins and recommends using GPTs as a replacement for users' personalized needs, the OpenAI developer forum still lists plugins as an important category and combines plugins and GPTs into a single category.
+Although OpenAI has deprecated plugins and recommends using GPTs as a replacement for users' personalized needs, the OpenAI developer forum still lists plugins as an important subforum and combines plugins and GPTs into a single subforum.
 Moreover, plugin development and GPT development share many similarities in terms of development goals, technical foundations, and user usage.
-Therefore, we refer to the categories on the forum and collectively call both ChatGPT plugins and GPTs ``GPT Builders" and analyze the related challenges.
+Therefore, we call both ChatGPT plugins and GPTs ``GPT Builder" and analyze the related challenges.
+LLM developers commonly face challenges during the development and testing phases of GPT Builders.
+These include selecting suitable development environments and tools, addressing technical errors (such as server or parsing issues), and managing the complexity of integrating multiple GPTs for specific tasks.
+During testing, challenges often arise from validation errors, incorrect functionality, and debugging failures.
+Our findings indicate that 12.1\% of the challenges fall into this category.
+The detailed subcategories are discussed as follows.

 \textbf{Development (E.1).} In plugin development, developers encounter various challenges, including general and technical problems.
-Among general problems, developers seek guidance on selecting the most convenient IDE for plugin development\footnote{\url{https://community.openai.com/t/404743}} and whether Markdown code can be integrated into plugin development\footnote{\url{https://community.openai.com/t/199399}}.
+Among general problems, developers seek guidance on selecting the most convenient IDE for plugin development\footnote{\url{https://community.openai.com/t/404743}} and whether Markdown can be integrated into plugin development\footnote{\url{https://community.openai.com/t/199399}}.
 Another category of challenges is related to technical issues.
-For instance, developers encounter a \emph{FatalServerError} while developing a plugin\footnote{\url{https://community.openai.com/t/297501}} or face parsing errors when attempting to connect GPTs to a cloud website\footnote{\url{https://community.openai.com/t/545528}}, as shown in Fig.~\ref{Fig:post6}.
+For instance, developers encounter a \emph{FatalServerError} while developing a plugin\footnote{\url{https://community.openai.com/t/297501}} or face parsing errors when attempting to connect GPTs to a cloud server\footnote{\url{https://community.openai.com/t/545528}}, as shown in Fig.~\ref{Fig:post6}.
 Additionally, developers ask how to use multiple GPTs simultaneously to handle the same task\footnote{\url{https://community.openai.com/t/552649}}.
 These challenges account for 11.2\% of the total challenges.